 How NGOs are Taking Steps to end child labour

 Several NGOs have understood that it’s important to end the demand for child labour in the first place.
 They have been working to stop parents and traffickers pushing young children into a world that robs them off their innocence and childhood.
-Lakhs of volunteers and noble-hearted citizens have also been contributing to the cause by donating money
+Lakhs of volunteers and noble-hearted citizens have also been contributing to the cause by donating money and investing time.

 1. Child labour in factories and industries

 NGOs are running programs and taking effective steps by working with businesses to end child labour.
 They also sensitize their parents, relatives and locals to become vigilant for traffickers.

 Thousands of children spend grueling shifts in professions like farming, mining industry, and stone cutting sector to earn a living for themselves and their families.
 Surprisingly, a whopping 10 million bonded children in our country work in professions beedi-rolling, brick kilns, carpet weaving, construction, fireworks, hybrid cottonseed production, leather, mines, quarries, silk, synthetic gems, etc. Many of them are also subjected to commercial sexual exploitation, which badly impacts their mind and affects their personality growth.

 2. Ending child labour with policy and implementation

 Save the Children has been leaving no stone unturned to fight child labour

 through dialogue on reform and implementation.
 This is being executed across Indian with the help of well-designed programs that engage vulnerable communities, as well as the government.
 Legislative victories of such programs include the Child Labour Prohibition and Regulation Act, 1986, which a result of the NGO's hard work and intervention.